FAQ’s for COI, COC, and Disclosures

 Consider weekend (Saturday and Sunday) activities the same as activities conducted during a regular workweek (Monday through Friday).
 Disclose professional outside activities conducted during the weekends, and your dean’s office and SPARC can help determine whether your commitments are consistent with Rice COC requirements.

-- 6. Why do I have to disclose what I do on my personal time?
+- 8. Why do I have to disclose professional activities and interests that I do on my personal time?
 My effort as a faculty member is only 40 hours a week.
 What I do after that is my own time, so why do I have to tell the university?

 For those on federally sponsored awards, agencies’ reporting requirements do not distinguish between activities conducted during one’s personal time, during the summer, or outside of the traditional 40 hour work week.
 As such, disclosure of these activities to Rice would allow us to assist you in determining whether these activities therefore need to be reported to those agencies.